mrs-brubotics/documentation_brubotics/source/Prerequisites.rst

 **Reverts the folder to the latest commit and throws all changes away**

-2.4.2 Setup your ssh key in Git
+2.4.2 Setup your SSH key in Git
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We recommend you to setup your ssh key in Github, it's an easy thing that can avoid you some problems that are hard to understand.
+We recommend you to setup your SSH key in Github, it's an easy thing that can avoid you some problems that are hard to understand.
 Also, you will need to setup your email and your name by using these commands:

 .. code-block:: shell